Noah-Arcouette/mimik/share/en_CA.ascii/man3/stdout.md

 # Description

-*stdout* shall be the, functional, result of `fdopen(STDOUT_FILENO, "w")`. *stdout* shall be line-buffered, unless otherwise stated. *stdout* shall be user for application output, or output that shall be included in a given pipeline.
+*stdout* shall be opened for writing and be line-buffered, unless otherwise stated. *stdout* shall be user for application output, or output that shall be included in a given pipeline.

 # Environment Variables